kazad/instacalc/README.md

 Goal: A fast, easy, shareable online calculator.

 * Fast: Results appear instantly as you type.
 * Easy: Use natural language where possible (`50k + 3,500`).
-Allow plain-english operations (`15 squared`).
-Let people interact naturally.
-* Shareable: Get a public link to your calc with 1 click.
-No login.
+* Shareable: Get a public link for a calc with 1 click, no login.

 Github hosts: